maxvolumedev/legend_cli/README.md

 # Legend CLI

-A command-line interface for managing Azure Functions, inspired by Ruby on Rails.
+A command-line interface for managing Trade Ledger integration adapters with Azure Functions.

 ## Prerequisites